cliu248/hf_project_git_repo/README.md

 ##How to Build Docker Image

-Use `docker build -t hf_image` to build the docker image locally.
-Execute `docker run hf_image bash` will run the container.
+Use `docker build -t hf_image .` to build the docker image locally.

 ##How to Generate Report